ASSISTIVE TECHNOLOGY LAB

 Scanner

 Many students are assigned Optical Character Recognition software as an accommodation for a variety of disabilities.
-Having access to a scanner will allow these students to take full advantage of their accommodation without making special trips home or to the DRC AT Lab.
+Having access to a scanner will allow these students to take full advantage of their accommodation without making special trips home or to the Accessibility and Testing AT Lab.
 A flatbed scanner is recommended for maximum flexibility.
 In a pinch, magnification of a scanned image can also take the place of a dedicated CCTV or Video Magnifier.

 Headset with Microphone